Skip to main content

 ELSS (Equity Linked Savings Scheme)

 The only 80C instrument with market-linked returns and the shortest lock-in at 3 years.
-ELSS funds invest primarily in equities, so returns vary.
-The 3-year lock-in is per SIP instalment — each monthly investment in an ELSS fund locks for 3 years from that specific date.
+ELSS funds invest primarily in equities — returns vary, but historical 10-year category returns have been in the 12–14% range [VERIFY].
+The 3-year lock-in applies per instalment: each monthly SIP into an ELSS fund has its own 3-year clock from that specific investment date.

 NPS Under Section 80CCD(1)

 NPS contributions within 10% of your basic salary count under 80C (within the ₹1.5L cap).
-There’s an additional ₹50,000 deduction available under Section 80CCD(1B) — this is over and above the ₹1.5L limit, making it valuable for high-income earners in the old regime.
+There’s an additional ₹50,000 deduction available under Section 80CCD(1B) — this sits over and above the ₹1.5L limit, which makes it valuable for high earners in the old regime.

-NPS lock-in is till age 60.
-At maturity, 60% of the corpus is tax-free; the remaining 40% must be annuitised (used to buy a pension).
+Lock-in is till age 60.
+At maturity, 60% of the corpus is tax-free; the remaining 40% must go toward buying an annuity (pension).

-If your employer contributes to NPS on your behalf, that’s deductible under Section 80CCD(2) — and this deduction is available even under the new tax regime.
-Worth checking your CTC letter.
+One thing many employees miss: if your employer contributes to NPS on your behalf, that’s deductible under Section 80CCD(2) — and this deduction is available even under the new tax regime.
+Check your CTC letter.

 5-Year Tax-Saving FD

 The safest 80C option after EPF and PPF.
-Fixed 5-year lock-in.
-Interest is taxable (unlike PPF), but the principal investment is 80C-deductible.
-DICGC insures deposits up to ₹5 lakh per bank.
-Good for capital-preservation-first investors.
+Fixed 5-year lock-in, no premature withdrawal.
+Interest is taxable (unlike PPF), but the principal qualifies for 80C.
+DICGC insurance covers up to ₹5 lakh per bank.
+Good fit for capital-preservation-first investors who want certainty.

 Sukanya Samriddhi Yojana (SSY)

-Only for parents or legal guardians of girl children below 10 years old.
-One of the highest-returning government-backed instruments — currently 8.2% p.a.
-[VERIFY], tax-free on all three fronts (EEE: exempt-exempt-exempt).
-Maximum contribution ₹1.5 lakh/year per account.
-Account matures when the girl turns 21, or upon marriage after age 18.
+Only available for parents or legal guardians of girl children below 10 years old.
+One of the best-returning government-backed instruments currently — 8.2% p.a.
+[VERIFY], tax-free on all three fronts (EEE).
+Maximum ₹1.5 lakh/year per account.
+Account runs until the girl turns 21, or upon marriage after age 18.
+Worth knowing for parents with daughters in this age window.

 Life Insurance Premium